- Public Access Quick Facts: When and How to Comply and How to Correct Non-Compliant Papers - (PowerPoint - 200 KB, October 2017)

 The NIH Manuscript Submission System (NIHMS) is tool for authors and publishers to deposit electronic version of peer-reviewed final manuscripts for inclusion in PubMed Central.
 Papers in the NIHMS are assigned an identifier (NIHMSID).
-The NIHMS has a video overview, illustrated submission tutorials and an FAQ.
+The NIHMS provides a process overview, illustrated tutorials, and FAQs.

 My NCBI and My Bibliography

-- My NCBI is a tool that retains user information and database preferences to provide customized services for many databases operated by the National Library of Medicine's National Center for Biotechnology Information, including PubMed, PubMed Central and SciENcv.
-It allows you to save searches, select display formats, filtering options, and set up automatic searches that are sent by e-mail.
-It includes the bibliography management system My Bibliography.
+My NCBI is a tool that retains user information and database preferences to provide customized services for many services operated by the National Library of Medicine's National Center for Biotechnology Information, including PubMed, PubMed Central and SciENcv.
+With a My NCBI account you can select display formats, set filtering options, and save automatic searches with results sent by e-mail.
+My NCBI also includes the bibliography management system My Bibliography.

-- My Bibliography is a reference tool that helps you save your citations (journal articles, books/chapters, patents, presentations and meetings) directly from PubMed or, if not found there, to manually enter citations using My Bibliography templates. eRA commons users use My Bibliography to track compliance with the NIH public access policy and report papers to NIH.
+With My Bibliography you can save your citations (journal articles, books/chapters, patents, presentations, and meetings) directly from PubMed or, if not found there, you can manually enter the citations using My Bibliography templates.
+NIH extramural investigators use My Bibliography to track compliance with the NIH public access policy and report peer-reviewed publications to NIH.